phunterlau/scholar_extension/README.md

 Well, we definitely need a JS expert for a better frontend and UI.
 The backend can be replaced by a JS backend as well, since it is just on-demand crawling plus OpenAI API calls.
 In future, it is possible to use on-device LLM provided by Chrome or MLC WebLLM.

+Another direction that I am working on: the flask backend can be powerful to collect external data beyond JS.
+Stay tuned.

+## Acknowledgement

+* Jena.ai has a great reader function to crawl a webpage.
+Good job!